 Where to see the Northern Lights in Iceland

 Northern Lights trips are organized around the country all winter long.
-There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík.
+There are for example numerous tour operators offering these late-night sightseeing excursions from Reykjavík, of which we recommend the Northern Lights Mystery Tour and Northern Lights Super Jeep Hunt.
 The ideal location for sightings varies and the local guides are skilled in ‘hunting’ the lights, finding locations where conditions are best for seeing them each night.

 What are the optimal conditions for the Northern Lights in Iceland?

 Witnessing the Northern Lights in Iceland requires patience, luck and the following conditions to be met.
 Of course, there is a chance that even if all those conditions are in your favour and you take every opportunity you get, you still might not see the lights.
 That being said, you may have the luck of seeing them from the aeroplane or on the drive from the airport.
 Luck is an important factor.

 There must be enough solar activity for the lights to appear.

 The Icelandic Met Office offers a great Northern Lights forecast predicting Aurora activity for any given day on your trip to Iceland.
 The higher the number on the scale, the more aurora activity and the better your chance of seeing the Northern Lights.
 The forecast will also predict the cloud coverage for each night.
 Unfortunately, it is impossible to know more than a few days in advance what the forecast will be.
 Checking the forecast regularly in the days leading to your trip to Iceland will give you an idea of your chances for seeing the Northern Lights.